Social Services Elderly Care Packages Explained

 What is a Care Package?

-A care package is a mixture of services that are put together to meet somebody’s needs after they’ve received a care needs assessment by a social care professional.
-This will be as a part of a care plan.
+A care package is a combination of services put together to meet somebody’s needs after they’ve received a care needs assessment by a social care professional.
+This will be given as part of a care plan.

-A care package for the elderly will explain exactly what an individual needs in the way of care, services and any other equipment in their daily life.
+A care package for older adults will explain exactly what an individual needs in terms of care, additional services, and any equipment to make their daily life more comfortable and easy to navigate.

 We’re here to help you find the right care home for you or your loved one.
 You can request a free list of care homes from our care experts, who will then share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.